giovaniv/wpviewer/readme.md

 - Install all dependencies (using the `npm install` command).

 - Run the web server using the `npm run server` command.

+- Go to your browser and type `http://localhost:7000` to use the WebApp.